 The fashion coordinator is also responsible for producing fashion shows at other locations besides one retail store.
 Travel is a large part of this job.
 In addition to traveling to other store locations, fashion coordinators often travel to meet with designers, many of whom are headquartered in New York.
 Meeting with famous designers may be intimidating at first, but as the coordinator gains experience these meetings become less nerve racking.

-Another important part of a fashion coordinator's job is to help with promotion of a store's fashion lines through television or newspaper and magazine spreads.
+Another important part of a fashion coordinator's job is to help with promotion of a store's fashion lines through television or newspaper and magazine spreads, as well as through social media sites.
 Oftentimes, local television stations, newspapers, or fashion magazines will request the use of clothing from a store for a particular segment.
 For example, the TV station may need an outfit for the evening news anchor or the newspaper may need an outfit for a model in a travel section.
 The fashion coordinator pulls the appropriate clothing from the sales floor—be it a business suit or cruise wear—then coordinates the outfits with shoes and other accessories and delivers the chosen items to the TV station, newspaper, or magazine offices.
-After the clothes are returned, the fashion coordinator and his or her staff are responsible for taking the items back to the sales floor and returning them to the racks.
+After the clothes are returned, the fashion coordinator and his or her staff take the items back to the sales floor and return them to the racks.
 The store is given credit by the television station or publication in return for the use of the clothes.

 The fashion coordinator's office is part of the marketing side of the fashion industry.
 Coordinators work alongside trend forecasters, product developers, and planners to promote current fashion trends, as well as predict what the public will desire in fashion for the future.